Supraxel/Cusco/README.md

 ![Platforms](https://img.shields.io/badge/platforms-.NET%207%20|%20Unity%202022-lightgrey?style=flat-square)
 ![License](https://img.shields.io/badge/license-MIT-lightgrey?style=flat-square)

 Cusco is a set of game agnostic C# modules.
-Initially developed for _Project Lima_, Supraxel decided to open-source them so they can benefit the community and _Project Lima_ itself.
+Initially developed for _Project Lima_, we decided to open-source them so they can benefit to both the community and _Project Lima_ itself.

 They target either .NET 7 or .NET Standard 2.1 (Unity 2022+ compatible).

 ## Getting started

-You can find the Cusco modules on [Nuget](https://www.nuget.org/packages?q=Cusco).
+You can find the Cusco modules on [NuGet](https://www.nuget.org/packages?q=Cusco).

+Here's a non-exhaustive list of the various modules available in Cusco
+- Cusco.Dispatch: A multi-threading and event-based I/O framework inspired by [Grand Central Dispatch](https://apple.github.io/swift-corelibs-libdispatch/)
+- Cusco.Pathfinding: A _Bring-your-own-graph_ implementation of pathfinding algorithms
+- Cusco.ReactiveX: A [ReactiveX](https://reactivex.io/) implementation, built for Cusco.Dispatch

+Discover all the packages in the [libs](https://github.com/Supraxel/Cusco/tree/main/libs) folder.

 ## Project structure